Fray-Live-Streaming-Platform/Fray-OAuth/README.md

 - Ensure/Create and read: `POST /me/stream/live-input`
 - Read only (no create): `GET /me/stream/live-input`

-When a new stream key is provisioned (creation), the response contains only the RTMPS ingest values — no playback and no SRT fields:
+When a new stream key is provisioned (creation), the response contains only the RTMPS ingest values:
 ```json
 {
   "live_input_id": "...",